karen-wang/goodreads-by-gender/README.md

 Finally, if a name isn’t represented in the baby names list (ex.
 Kazuo Ishiguro), or if it only consists of initials (ex.
 J.K.
 Rowling), then I labelled it gender-neutral (because I’m lazy).

-After resolving all gender ambiguties in names, I took a few more steps to normalize the data.
+After resolving the gender ambiguties, I took a few more steps to normalize the data.
 Some books have multiple authors, but only one rating.
 I added a unique data point for each author.
 So if a book has Author A (female) and Author B (male) and has a rating of 4.0, then I added the following two data points:

 Female, 4.0
 Male, 4.0